-The Department of Environment and Natural Resources (ENR) invites Northwest Territories (NWT) residents to have their say on a draft 2019-2023 Sustainable Livelihoods Action Plan.
+The Department of Environment and Natural Resources (ENR) invited Northwest Territories (NWT) residents to have their say on the development of a 2019-2023 Sustainable Livelihoods Action Plan.

 The GNWT heard from residents about challenges, needs, opportunities and priorities related to country foods, traditional economies, land-based learning and traditional knowledge.

-Feedback from residents will help us identify potential actions the GNWT can take to support community-driven sustainable livelihoods programs and initiatives, which will be developed into an ENR Sustainable Livelihoods Action Plan.
+Feedback from residents helped us identify potential actions the GNWT can take to support community-driven sustainable livelihoods programs and initiatives, which was used to develop an ENR Sustainable Livelihoods Action Plan.
 Input on traditional knowledge will be used to develop a GNWT Traditional Knowledge Action Plan.

-- Results of the public review of the draft 2019-2023 Sustainable Livelihoods Action Plan will be reported back through a ‘What we Heard’ report, which will be posted here following this engagement.
+- Results of the public review of the draft 2019-2023 Sustainable Livelihoods Action Plan can be found in this ‘What we Heard’ report.

 - Results of initial engagement toward the development of a draft Sustainable Livelihoods Action Plan can be found in this summary report.

 - ENR led public engagement for the development of the draft Sustainable Livelihoods Action Plan from February to May 2019.
 The engagement also asked for public input on a GNWT Traditional Knowledge Action Plan.
 The public was able to provide input by:

 - Paulatuk - February 18, 1-5 p.m. and 6-9 p.m. - Community Centre